HullaBrian/ttd-capa/README.md

 ![](assets/ttd-capa-diagram.png)
 ttd-capa is not a standalone tool.
 Rather, it is meant to be run in unison with the CAPA tool so as to extract information useful for CAPA rule matching.
 The general capability extraction process looks like:
-1. Get a TTD trace of a given sample
+1. Record a TTD trace of a given sample
 2. Run ttd-capa on the trace, which generates a CAPA-compatible JSON report
-3. Run CAPA on the JSON report, which uses existing CAPA rules to extract capability information
+3. Run CAPA on the report, which uses existing CAPA rules to extract capability information

 # How it Works
 ttd-capa uses the official Microsoft TTD C++ SDK to interact with TTD, and [nlohmann/json](https://github.com/nlohmann/json) for working with JSON.